isdk/mdast-plus.js/README.md

 | `normalize-table-span` | normalize | Migrates table cell spans to `hProperties`. |
 | `extract-code-meta` | normalize | Parses `title="foo"` from code block meta. |
 | `image-size` | normalize | Parses `#=WxH` from image URLs. |

+## Contributing

+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## License